JonathanWelch/RoadStatusApplication/README.md

 		...
 	}

-### How to run the application
+### How to Run the Application
-There are different options available for running the Console Application, which include:
+You can run the Console Application using the following methods:

 #### Visual Studio
-The application can be run inside Visual Studio.
-The **RoadStatus** project has been set as the Startup project with `a2` also specified as the command line arguments in the projects debug properties, which results in the application retrieving and displaying the status of the `a2` road.
+The RoadStatus project is set as the Startup project.
+Specify the desired road (e.g., "a2") as command line arguments in the project's debug properties.
+This allows you to easily retrieve and display the status of the specified road when running the application.

 #### Windows Powershell
-The command `.\RoadStatus.exe a2` can be used to execute the application in the command line to see the status of the `a2` road.
+Execute the application in the command line using the following command:

-The exit code of the application can be seen using the command `echo $lastexitcode`
+	.\RoadStatus.exe a2

+To check the application's exit code, use the command:

+	echo $lastexitcode

-### How to run the tests
+### How to Run the Tests

-During development the ReSharper test runner was used to execute the nunit tests in the two test projects **RoadStatusTests** and **RoadStatusSpecs**.
-An alternate approach would be to use Visual Studio's Test Explorer.
+During development, the ReSharper test runner was used to execute the NUnit tests in the RoadStatusTests and RoadStatusSpecs projects.
+Alternatively, you can use Visual Studio's Test Explorer to run these tests.

+The unit tests are located in the RoadStatusTests project, while BDD-style acceptance tests, implemented with SpecFlow, are found in the RoadStatusSpecs project.

-### Assumptions and future enhancements
+### Assumptions and Future Enhancements
+In the acceptance tests, the RoadStatusService is executed directly, not the Console application.
+Consequently, there's no assertion to validate the specific exit code of the Console application.
+A potential future enhancement could include this coverage.

-Changes could be made to have a more specific message written to the console when an exception has occurred retrieving the road status from the TfL API.
+Another future enhancement would be to have a more detailed message written to the console when an exception has occurred retrieving the road status from the TfL API.
+Currently, the application displays a generic invalid road message.